150 years of first lady inaugural gowns, from Mary Todd Lincoln to Michelle Obama

 Michelle Obama chose a one-shoulder white gown from designer Jason Wu for President Obama's 2009 inauguration.
 She accessorized the look with long drop earrings, delicate bangles and a stunning ring.

-Obama chose another Jason Wu gown for the 2013 inauguration, but went for a daring red look the second time around.
+Obama wore another Jason Wu gown for the 2013 inauguration but went for a daring red look the second time around.
 The stylish halter gown in a textured red fabric really popped against the patriotic backdrop.